WPManageNinja/wp-payment-form/README.md

 - Tax Calculated Amount
 - Custom Email send on form/payment submission

-#### Accept Recurring or Subscription payments with Stripe / PayPal (Pro)
-Sometimes, You need to accept subscription payments like $9.99/month.
+== Accept Recurring or Subscription payments with Stripe / PayPal (Pro) == Sometimes, You need to accept subscription payments like $9.99/month.
 You can do that easily with WPPayForm Pro.
 You can setup your recurring payments details and start accepting the payments via card payments (Stripe) / PayPal.
 Your users don't need to create an account to make payments.
 It's easy, convenient and most importantly, It will increase your conversion rate.

-#### Features Tracker
+= Features Tracker =
 - Payment Receipt Page *(DONE)*
 - Submission Activity and custom notes *(DONE)*
 - Email Notifications *(Done)*
 - Export Data as CSV/Excel/JSON *(Done)
 - Accept Subscription Payments *(Done)*
+- Added security fields reCaptcha *(Done)*
+- Implementing Stripe Checkout Version 3 *(Done)*
+- Better Recurring Payment Management *(Done)*
 - Send bulk emails to the submitters and filter by payment statuses (On development)

 This plugin is a very planned project, and we have a long term development plan for this.
-We already invested around 200 human working hours (+coffees) on it, and we have the intention to spend much more on it.
+We already invested around 400 human working hours (+coffees) on it, and we have the intention to spend much more on it.
 Please let us know what features you want, and we are happy to add that in our development sprint.

+The full source code is available on <a href="https://github.com/WPManageNinja/wp-payment-form">Github</a>.

-#### Installation
+== Installation ==

 This section describes how to install the plugin and get it working. e.g.